System & Usage Monitoring

 System Health Monitoring

-Infrastructure and application monitoring is implemented using a Prometheus + Grafana stack.
+Infrastructure and application monitoring is implemented using a Prometheus + Grafana stack, deployed via the kube-prometheus-stack Helm chart.
+Log aggregation is deployed via the loki and promtail Helm charts.

-Prometheus (v2.55.1) scrapes metrics from all services, the Kubernetes cluster, and host nodes via Node Exporter (v1.9.1) and kube-state-metrics.
-A second Prometheus LTS instance (v2.18.1) retains metrics for longer periods (currently configured at 4 GB / ~30 days) to support trend analysis and availability reporting.
+Prometheus scrapes metrics from all services, the Kubernetes cluster, and host nodes via Node Exporter and kube-state-metrics.
+Retention is configured to support trend analysis and availability reporting.

-Grafana (v12.1.1) provides the dashboarding layer.
+Grafana provides the dashboarding layer.
 User sign-up is disabled, dashboards are provisioned via code (no UI edits), and the admin password is stored in vault.
-67 dashboards are provisioned covering:
+29 dashboards are provisioned covering:

 - Kubernetes cluster health (nodes, volumes, autoscaler)